mbragi/linka/docs/ARCHITECTURE.md

 ## System Overview

 Linka is a conversational marketplace powered by OpenAI GPT-4o-mini, providing multi-channel AI agents that interface users with vendors, payments, and blockchain services via WhatsApp (WaSender), Web chat, and Farcaster Mini Apps.
-The system emphasizes composability, fallback resiliency, and seamless Base blockchain integration.
+The system emphasizes anonymity-first access, composability, fallback resiliency, and seamless Base blockchain integration.

+**Anonymous-First Architecture**: Users can browse vendors without authentication, but must sign in to make purchases, manage wallets, or become vendors.
+Email is the primary identifier, with username.linka identity for user profiles.

 ![Architecture Overview](assets/architecture-overview.mmd)